Palermo leapfrog Roma with impressive home victory...

-Palermo signaled their Champions League intentions with this impressive 3-1 win over a lackluster Roma.
+Palermo signalled their Champions League intentions with this impressive 3-1 win over a lacklustre Roma.

 Fabrizio Miccoli fired his side in front in the first half, and Josip Ilicic and Antonio Nocerino added similar second half strikes to hand their side all three points and ensure they would move ahead of tonight's opponents and into sixth place.

 Roma had the better of the early exchanges and came close to opening the scoring in the third minute when John Arne Riise unleashed a trademark left-footed thunderbolt which Salvatore Sirigu did well to block.

 Giallorossi talisman Francesco Totti almost caught Sirigu out with a free-kick which caught in the swirling wind but the ball drifted just beyond the far post to the Palermo goalkeeper’s obvious relief.

 Sirigu was anything but fortunate in the 13th minute when he stuck out a leg to stop Jeremy Menez’s powerful angled drive.

 While Roma were obviously dominating possession, the home side looked to content to let them have it and hit on the counter attack.